 Under the terms of certain of the above borrowings, the Company is required to maintain certain debt-to-cash flow and debt service coverage ratios, among other restrictions.
-At June 30, 2006, the Company was in compliance with these covenants and restrictions.
-In addition, if certain financial ratios and other conditions are not satisfied, the revolving credit facility limits the Company's ability to pay dividends in excess of \$30 million in any fiscal year (plus additional amounts in certain circumstances).
-The company is currently not under any dividend limitation.
+At September 30, 2006, the Company was in compliance with these covenants and restrictions.
+In addition, if certain financial ratios and other conditions are not satisfied, the credit agreement limits the Company's ability to pay dividends in excess of \$30 million in any fiscal year (plus additional amounts in certain circumstances).
+The Company is currently not under any dividend limitation.